kozikow/mouseless/README.md

 contacts.

-Vimchat ( https://github.com/ironcamel/vimchat ) would be interesting option to explore.
+Vimchat ( https://github.com/ironcamel/vimchat ) looks like interesting option to explore.
-I didn't have time to look at it yet.
+Sadly, I didn't have time to look at it yet.

 Text editor
 -----------